OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 * The success of using webchat on a limited basis meant our Customer Contact team now wanted a site-wide rollout, meaning the launch functionality in the Contact Us page was no longer needed
 * The new functionality stopped working after a CMS update, and we needed to replace it with a working page.
 We defaulted back to our previous Contact Us page
 * We took the opportunity to press the case that the new page wasn't working with our Customer Contact colleagues, and that we should retain the old version.
-The upturn in satisfaction was, regrettably, evidence enough
+The upturn in satisfaction was, regrettably, evidence enough to convince them.

-text
+Although we haven't fixed the issue with satisfaction for this one page, overall satisfaction for our website continues to be strong, and we regularly feature in the top 5 for benchmarking amongst GovMetric users.

 ## What we learned